 It’s also not difficult to imagine Sandy having an affair, with (say) a colleague, easily fitted around Sandy’s already chaotic schedule without Lee noticing.
 In fact, although Lee is more discontented with the situation than Sandy, it’s Sandy who is more likely to stray in some ways.
 For one thing, Lee is too busy.
 For another, as Perel says, ‘excessive monitoring’ (which may well be how Sandy interprets Lee’s constant reminders) can push a person into ‘transgressions that establish psychological distance from an overbearing relationship. […] Trouble looms when monogamy is no longer a free expression of loyalty, but a form of enforced compliance.’
 Sandy finds an attractive new colleague ‘less anal’ than Lee and revels in naughty takeaways and flirting over the photocopier while working late.
 Sandy turns this new colleague over in their mind, paying even less attention to admin while in the grip of various fantasy encounters.
 Sandy’s new colleague doesn’t know Sandy is in a relationship, partly because Sandy never seems to run any of the errands one might expect to see done by someone in a long-term relationship (do your fucking admin, Sandy!), and partly because Sandy and Lee are spending so little time together at home, which is now less a shared home and more of a backdrop to their latest admin-based row.
 Sandy’s situation quickly escalates into flirtatious emails, groping in corridors and eventually hurried, partially-dressed sex in a slovenly flat.
 When these things are over, Sandy simply says, “see you tomorrow” and leaves, without anyone nagging about defrosting the freezer or demanding an update on the cat’s bowel movements.
 Perel says, describing a harassed wife, ‘[she] can feel like a woman again; her lover knows nothing about the broken Lego set or the plumber who failed to show up for the second time.’
 When Sandy gets home, Lee asks why Sandy is putting work ahead of their relationship and lists the tasks Lee has had to do in Sandy’s absence.
 “You never spend any time with me or Mr. Whiskers,” Lee might say.
 Lee is no fun anymore, Sandy thinks.
 This just goes to show how little Lee knows me.

 Chris Kraus’s baffling, tedious book I Love Dick is relevant here.
 I’ve read the whole thing twice and still haven’t the slightest idea whether it is an elaborate joke that I simply don’t find funny, or 250 pages of navel-gazing drivel.
 I find so little in it that I recognise as feminist that my first assumption was that the blurb was also a joke.
 Emily Gould wrote in the Guardian that ‘Everyone is right: this is the most important book about men and women written in the last century’, so I am clearly in a very small minority when I say that it feels to me like an utterly unimportant book about self-absorbed people whose relationships I didn’t care about (although I note that at least two people have taken the time to write ‘self-reflective wank’ and ‘GET IN THE SEA’ in the comments on Gould’s article).
 Maybe it has something to say about men and women more broadly, but for me the three central characters are so bizarre (and yet so dull) that I don’t feel able to extrapolate any of their behaviours, and certainly wouldn’t consider them typical or representative (not of anyone I know, anyhow).
 According to the blurb on the back, this is ‘the most important feminist novel of the past two decades’, but I hated it with the fire of a thousand suns and since I only want to use it to illustrate a brief point here, I really can’t bring myself to read it a third time solely to unpack why I found it so unbearable.
 For my immediate purposes, let’s just consider the notion that it rests upon, which is that an affair is inherently interesting.
-We know Kraus thinks this is so because literally nothing else happens: the entire book is three people in a love triangle talking to each other about the fact that they are in a love triangle.
+We know Kraus thinks this is so because literally nothing else happens: the entire book is just three people in a love triangle talking to each other about the fact that they are in a love triangle.
 Kraus has a whole book of things to say about an affair that takes a hundred pages to get past first base, at which point the marriage is over and so technically not an affair anyway.
 Chris and Sylvère (the central married couple) have an extraordinary amount to say to each other, too (‘Was the conceptual fuck merely the first step?
 For the next few hours [HOURS], Chris and Sylvère discuss this’).
 I Love Dick relies on the idea that an affair (any affair, including a conceptual one i.e. one that will have bored the arse off the reader long before the people in question get round to having sex) is exciting, daring and endlessly interesting, but the affair the book describes is none of those things.
-The three people involved find themselves in a love triangle not becuase of a sudden, thrilling passion or a meaningful and completing sense of wholeness, but because all three of them lack relationship skills, self-awareness and boundaries.
+The three people involved find themselves in a love triangle not because of a sudden, thrilling passion or a meaningful and completing sense of wholeness, but because all three of them lack relationship skills, self-awareness and boundaries.
 They certainly have no idea what it is they hope to get out of either relationship, other than a breath-takingly self-indulgent book (‘We never have any fun together,’ she [Chris] sighed into the phone.
 Sylvere replied gruffly: ‘Oh.
 Fun.
 Is that what it’s supposed to be about?’).

 None of these affairs make sense, particularly when we remind ourselves that the problem Sandy and Lee have with each other is not sexual, but administrative.
-What they have created by matching their committed relationship with an affair, is a yin-and-yang set of relationships.
+What they have created by accessorising their previously committed relationship with an affair is a yin-and-yang matching set of relationships.
 The relationship Sandy and Lee have with each other is now almost entirely admin.
 Boring, boring admin.
 Perel quotes D.H.
 Lawrence at the start of Mating in Captivity, speaking of ‘the great cage of our domesticity’, and it is the meshing together of Sandy’s life with Lee’s, the crushing burden of cumulative admin and Sandy’s inability to do their share that locks the two of them together, making them feel old, bored and boring.
 This side of the ying-yang circle is leavened with a tiny spot of joy that reminds them they are still fond of each other and therefore just about keeps the pilot light flickering.
 On the other side, the relationships they each have with their respective lovers are almost entirely joy.
 Sexy, sexy joy.
 This keeps them apart, both literally and metaphorically, concealing their ‘other’ lives and allowing them to explore who they can be with another person: someone who feels dirty and conflicted, certainly, but also someone who feels young, interesting and desirable.
 This side of the circle is marked with a tiny spot of admin that is just enough to keep each affair concealed.
 Thus Sandy and Lee have achieved balance of a sort, and this is why (and how) so many affairs drag on for years.
 Having sex with another person is still counterintuitive, given that the sex Sandy and Lee still have occasionally with each other is still good, but that’s not why they are having sex with each other anymore, and that’s not why they’re having affairs.

 My own view is that individual affairs can be interesting, both for the people involved in them and for those reading about fictional characters, but only if those people and/or characters are also interesting.
 For example, The Once and Future King does a beautiful job of showing all three points of a love triangle, in such a delicate and balanced way that a reader can hold sympathy for all three of them in their heart at the same time.
 That is because the three people involved are all complex, thoughtful and interesting.
 Each of them feels the pain of their situation and each of them both regrets it and feels powerless to resist it.
 Arthur even manages to feel sorry for his unfaithful wife and best friend, both of whom he continues to love with great sincerity and gentleness.
 He goes out of his way to preserve the fiction that he does not know they are betraying him, just as they work hard to keep it from him – not because they dread being found out, but because they do not wish to hurt him.
 T.H.
 White’s handling of the currents of emotion between the three of them is extraordinary and exquisite.
-Meanwhile in I Love Dick, if ever a character deserves to be cheated on, it is pretentious, entitled, patronising Sylvère.
+Meanwhile in I Love Dick, if ever a character begs to be cheated on, it is pretentious, entitled, patronising Sylvère.
 Wordsworth speaks of the ‘dreary intercourse of daily life’ and of course he is talking about interactions in general rather than sexual intercourse, but truly, an affair is a deeply dreary response to a relationship being in a tough spot, particularly if the people involved are themselves dull as shit.
 There is something profoundly bratty about an affair.
 Childlike, we demand to have the mutually exclusive, and to be the mutually exclusive: spouse and lover, old and young, adult and adulterous.
 ‘Unfaithful spouse’ ought to be an oxymoron, but it isn’t.
 It is a commonplace.
 An affair resolves nothing.
 It is both the coward’s way out and no way out at all.

 As I said, it doesn’t have to be this way.
 Relationship skills, patience, realistic expectations and being fucking grown-ups can, I suggest, allow us to flourish.
 As Wordsworth has it later on in the same poem, taking this stuff seriously can make it possible, ‘Through all the years of this our life, to lead / From joy to joy.’